Ariyapong/Digital-Oscillator/README.md

 Digital-Oscillator

-The small Digital Oscillator oscillate sine wave signal that you can control some frequency and amplitude.
-This system consists of low pass filter circuit, microcontroller LCD dispaly and touch screen module
+The compact Digital Oscillator oscillate sine wave signal that you can control some frequency and amplitude.
+This system consists of low pass filter circuit, microcontroller(ARM CortexM3 32bit), LCD dispaly and touch screen module